Putnam US Value Equity

 Mandate repositioning

 By sector, we remain within +/-5% of benchmark weight.
-Currently, we are most overweight consumer staples and consumer discretionary.
+Currently, the largest overweight sectors are the consumer discretionary and energy sectors.
 While financials is the largest weight in the portfolio, it is currently underweight.
-Communication services, industrials and real estate also remain below benchmark weight.
+Communication services, industrials, real estate and information technology also remain below benchmark weight.

 To discuss your investment strategy, speak to your IG Advisor.